RYGhub/funkwhale/docs/installation/index.rst

 Nginx
 ^^^^^

 Ensure you have a recent version of nginx on your server.
-On debian-like system, you would have to run the following:
+On Debian-like system, you would have to run the following:

 .. code-block:: bash